launchpadmcjeff/artstore-ui/README.md

 * chat feature
 * enable PWA features
 * filter and search catalog feature
-* implement store persistence to localstorage: https://medium.com/@jrcreencia/persisting-redux-state-to-local-storage-f81eb0b90e7e
-*
+* cart buy now should invoke an animated thank-you transition to empty cart buy more cta

 ## IN PROGRESS
+* AWS deployment pipeline
 *